Borat Sagdiyev: Fictional character biography

 In 2007, Sacha Baron Cohen stated that the character of Borat, alongside his Ali G character, would be retired.

 Borat's last appearances were at Night of Too Many Stars: An Overbooked Event for Autism Education 2006 television special and an online public service announcement ahead of the 2008 United States elections.
 However, in 2016, to promote the trailer release of his film Grimsby, Baron Cohen appeared in character as Borat on Jimmy Kimmel Live!
 He then made an appearance on the show on 7 November 2018 as a part of a guest appearance by Baron Cohen to promote his show Who Is America?
 In 2020, Baron Cohen officially rekindled Borat with the filming of Borat Subsequent Moviefilm, which was released on 23 October 2020, introducing the character of Borat's daughter Tutar Sagdiyev, portrayed by Maria Bakalova.

-In other films

-Borat himself was parodied in the critically panned 2007 parody film Epic Movie and was played by Danny Jacobs.

 Criticism and controversy

 Criticized as unfair smear against Kazakhstan

-There have been arguments that the film's portrayal of the people of Kazakhstan is unfair and unjustified.

 On 19 October 2006, the BBC reported that Kazakhstan's Deputy Foreign Minister, Rakhat Aliyev, had invited Baron Cohen to visit Kazakhstan to see how inaccurate his portrayals were.
 In an interview, Aliyev asserted that "His trip could yield a lot of discoveries—that women not only travel inside buses but also drive their own cars, that we make wine from grapes, that Jews can freely attend synagogues and so on."

 Denigration of Roma

 Borat's movie has been accused of promoting antiziganism.
 The film has been criticised for several scenes portraying Borat's fictional "Kazakh" village which were actually filmed in the impoverished Roma village of Glod in Romania.
 USA Today reports that poverty-stricken villagers were offered between $3.30 and $5.50 to bring animals into their houses and other gag scenes for the movie that some people described as humiliating.
-The studio contends that participants were paid double the rate recommended by the Romanian film office for extras.
-Additionally, Baron Cohen personally donated $5,000 to the village, as well as computers and school supplies.

 Two villagers of Glod hired controversial reparation attorney Ed Fagan to sue the makers of the film for $30 million for human rights abuses.
 Fagan intended to submit lawsuits in New York and Florida state courts, as well as in Frankfurt, Germany.
 Fagan said that he hoped to "teach Hollywood a very expensive lesson."
 The lawsuit was thrown out by U.S. District Judge Loretta Preska in a hearing in early December 2006 on the ground that the charges were too vague to stand up in court.
 Fagan planned to refile, but has since been disbarred.